olitrussle/blog/_posts/2017-01-18-the-straightforward-guide-to-remortgaging.md

 Alternatively you could use an online broker like [Trussle](https://trussle.com/) to receive a quick and hassle-free service, with a qualified mortgage adviser at the end of the phone should you want to speak directly.

-Find out more about by reading our article, [Where To Remortgage (Saving Time And Money)](https://trussle.com/blog/where-to-remortgage-saving-time-money).
+Learn more in our guide, [Where To Remortgage (Saving Time And Money)](https://trussle.com/blog/where-to-remortgage-saving-time-money).

 <br/>
 **You may have to pay an early repayment charge to your existing lender if you remortgage.**